Container-deposit legislation: Scotland

 In Scotland, some Barr products in 750 mL glass bottles, had a 30p container deposit although this was discontinued in August 2015.
 Some Tesco stores have reverse vending machines which pay 1/2p per aluminium can (equivalent value in Tesco Clubcard Points).
 Furthermore, the landmark Climate Change (Scotland) Act 2009 passed by the Scottish Parliament contains within it powers for Scottish ministers to implement a national scheme.
 As of April 2017, a Holyrood motion supporting the idea of a small deposit on all drinks containers was signed by 66 MSPs, including member from every party.
 In May 2015, the Association for the Protection of Rural Scotland (APRS) published Scottish polling which revealed overwhelming support for deposit-return.
 The figures showed that 78.8% of those who expressed a view supported this approach for Scotland, while just 8.5% opposed it.
 Several companies, most notably large drinks corporations like Coca-Cola, are known to have lobbied against the introduction of a national deposit scheme.
 But in February 2017, the drinks company unexpectedly announced its support for a deposit-return program in Scotland, and in a statement to the Independent, Coca-Cola UK stated: "We have embarked on a major review of our sustainable packaging strategy to understand what role we can play in unlocking the full potential of a circular economy in Great Britain."
-On 5 September 2017, Scotland's First Minister Nicola Sturgeon announced that a deposit-system would be implemented as a means to tackle the rising tide of waste.
+On 5 September 2017, Scotland's First Minister Nicola Sturgeon announced that a deposit return scheme would be implemented as a means to tackle the rising tide of waste.
 In March 2020 it was announced that the launch date would be delayed to July 2022.

 Wales

 As of March 2018, Welsh ministers are working on a plan to introduce a deposit return scheme.

+In November 2024, the Welsh government announced that its scheme would include glass bottles, in contrast with other schemes in the UK that would be limited to aluminium and PET plastic containers.